aminya/package-switch/README.md

 This config file can store one bundle that will be executed when Atom starts in the project folder.

 ### "Auto-disable" packages
 You may want to enable as few packages at startup as possible in order to reduce Atom's startup time.

-1. Disable all packages that you do <b>not</b> want to activate when Atom starts
-2. Go to package-switch settings
-3. Enable "Save and restore packages"
-4. The "Save Data" field should now contain a list with all currently disabled packages

-When you now deactivate this package (e.g. by closing Atom) the configuration in "Save Data" will be loaded and when you start Atom these packages will be disabled.
+When "Save and restore packages" is enabled, you can define a blacklist or whitelist for packages.
+By default, all entries in "Package States" will be disabled when you close Atom, which means that, when you restart, these packages will be disabled and not waste start-up time.

+You can invert "Package States" (and thus create a whitelist) by enabling "Invert Package States".
+__package-switch with a whitelist will disable ALL packages except those in "Package States", as well as `tree-view`, `settings-view`, `tabs` and `command-palette` if a local config file could not be found and `package-switch` itself (because just core Atom is pretty much unusable).
+If you provide a local config file then make sure that the important core modules stay enabled.
+It is also recommended to enable "Do not disable language packages", so you don't have to micro-manage every grammar.__

+__A wrong whitelist configuration can render Atom unusable because even `atom --safe` adheres to this package's rules!!!!__

 ## Debugging
 Global bundles are stored in `~/.atom/package-switch.bundles` or your OS-equivalent.